 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage motor and operate either at full power or not at all.
-Consequently, the furnace runs constantly in order to maintain a desired level of comfort at home.
+One-stage furnaces have a single stage of operation and operate either at full power or not at all.
+As a result, the furnace runs constantly in order to maintain a desired comfort level within your home.

 Arrange Your Furnace Install Appointment with Farnell Mechanical, Inc. Today

 It takes experience and dedication to stay up to date about furnace technology advancements.
-That’s why Farnell Mechanical, Inc. specialists are here to help with a no-obligation, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget before helping you find the ideal solution.
-Contact us at 334-524-2458 to get started today!
+That’s why Farnell Mechanical, Inc. experts are here to help with a no-cost, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the best solution.
+Call us at 334-524-2458 to get started today!